-Full details of race conditions and all closing details for each meeting run during the season can be found in the Point-to-Point & Hunter Chase Race Planner.
+Full details of race conditions and all closing details for each meeting during the season can be found in the Point-to-Point & Hunter Chase Race Planner.

 What happens once Entries have closed?

 Once entries have closed the Entries Secretary will check that all of the horses entered have a valid Hunter Certificate.
-A list of the Entries is sent to The Point-to-Point Racing Company for validation.
+A list of the Entries is then sent to The Point-to-Point Racing Company for validation.

-Once validated, entries are immediately published on the Talking Point Fax Service (09068 44 99 88*) and pointtopoint.co.uk, as well as in the Racing Plus newspaper.
+Once validated, entries are published on the Talking Point Fax Service (09068 44 99 88*) and pointtopoint.co.uk, as well as in the Racing Plus newspaper.

 The Entries Secretary will then pull together all of the horse, Owner, Trainer and Rider information from the Entry Forms for each race for publication in the Racecard.

 *Calls cost 61p per minute plus network extras.
 Service provided by The Point-to-Point Racing Company.
 Network provider - Oxygen8.
 Helpline - 0844 9930298